-- The terms “agrology” and “agrologist” are primarily unique to Canada.
-These terms define various activities, i.e. teaching, research, consulting and advisory services.
+- The terms “agrology” and “agrologist” are unique to Canada.
+These terms define various activities, i.e., teaching, research, consulting, and advisory services.
 The professional advice that agrologists provide considers consequences beyond the individual client.

 - A crucial role of Agrologists Agronomes Canada is to help provincial agrology regulators develop and coordinate national standards.
-A national commitment to educational and practice standards is in the public interest and encourages confidence in the profession.
+A national commitment to educational and practice standards is in the public interest and encourages professional confidence.

 - Provincial regulators are responsible for education entrance criteria in their respective provinces.
-Some provincial agrology regulators* are already using the NES as guidelines in their admission process.
-Other provincial regulators are reviewing how to address challenges to implement this standard. *NSIA, MIA, SIA, AIA, BCIA
+Some provincial agrology regulators* already use the NES as guidelines in their admission process.
+Other provincial regulators are reviewing how to address challenges in implementing this standard. *NSIA, MIA, SIA, AIA, BCIA

 For more information on Agrologists Agronomes Canada, visit Agrologists Agronomes Canada.